reynamarie/cse15l-lab-reports/lab1.md

-example of using the command with a path to a file as an argument ls cse15l-lab-reports/dog.jpg cat cse15l-lab-reports/dog.jpg cd cse15l-lab-reports/dog.jpg
+example of using the command with a path to a file as an argument ls cse15l-lab-reports/dog.jpg
+//error, no such file or directory

+cat cse15l-lab-reports/dog.jpg
+//no such file or directory

+cd cse15l-lab-reports/dog.jpg
+//error, no such file or directory